tjtate/sparkpost-api-documentation/services/metrics_api.md

 **Deprecation Notice:** The `bindings` and `binding_groups` query parmeters have been deprecated.
 Please use the `sending_ips` and `ip_pools` query parameters instead.

+## Data retention

+Metrics API data is retained for 6 months.

 ## Using Postman

 If you use [Postman](https://www.getpostman.com/) you can click the following button to import the SparkPost API as a collection: